The Cornwall We Want

 What lies behind the "Green Mask"

-by JaneW, almost 4 years ago
+by JaneW, over 4 years ago

 As a Cornish woman unable to work during the lock up, I have been able to view the construction going on in the county and spend time thinking about what we are walking into with our eyes wide shut and indeed about the "new norms" - a phrase I hate with passion.